Read about Friends of the Forest

-- Little Cranberry Fire – As most of you know, there was a forest fire in the Little Cranberry Lake Area of the ACFL that began on August 25th.
+As most of you know, there was a forest fire in the Little Cranberry Lake Area of the ACFL that began on August 25th.
 City staff and first responders supported DNR fire crews as they worked for days to contain the fire to 17.6 acres.
 The cause is still unknown, though suspected to be human related.
 It began close to the old copper mine, also know as The Bat Cave.
-Closed trails within the fire zone include #102, and all of #122.
+Trail #122 remains closed at this time.

-Trail 103 has recently reopened.
-This trail follows the ridgeline on the east side of the lake, known as Morrision Ridge.
-As in the past, this trail is only for hikers… not bikes, horses, or motorcycles.
+Trails #102 and #103 have recently reopened.
+As in the past, these trails are only for hikers—not bikes, horses, or motorcycles.
 PLEASE PLEASE PLEASE stay on the trail and do not walk off in the burned area , as lots of new growth is coming up in the burned area and we do not want to damage it.
 Also, going off trail in the fire zone can be extremely dangerous due to holes, loose rocks, and weakened trees, not to mention going off trail has always been illegal in the ACFL.

 We will continue to work closely with our friends at the city to help increase public awareness about the fire, and encourage people to stay out of the fire area for their own safety as well as to promote the natural ecological process of recovery for this precious area of our woods.

 9AM until 10AM

 There is a wonderful secret spot on the south shore of Big Beaver Pond with a viewing platform.
 Some hills.
 Meet at the gated kiosk at 37th and A Avenue.